RFID in Healthcare

 Autoclavable RFID tags developed by Xerafy are deployed by certified partners around the world to deliver accuracy, tracking, and control for: Surgical trays and containers, Endoscopes, SPD Reprocessing, and Sterilization procedures.

 Be it the reprocessing technicians in SPD or the perioperative nurses in OR, RFID drives digitalization at point-of-care through an institution's every workflow and lifecycle, delivering on both safety and operational efficiency.

 Healthcare providers operate some extraordinarily complex and critical supply chains, with RFID systems enabling automation and new levels of operational efficiency.

 Patient safety improves when UDI-compliant traceability is implemented, products are authenticated and substance distribution is effectively controlled.

-On the other hand, hospitals increase their operational efficiency by automating stock replenishment, tracking deliveries and locating devices, optimizing just-in-time inventories with real-life data analytics, and closely supervising consigned inventories and controlled substances.
+On the other hand, hospitals increase their operational efficiency by automating stock replenishment, tracking deliveries, locating medical equipment, optimizing just-in-time inventories with real-life and real-time data analytics, and closely supervising consigned inventories and controlled substances.